PlusLake/anbernic_study/README.md

 I have no clue of how to do this 2.<br>
 If you have any ideas/links to useful resources, please create an issue on this repo!

+## Resource not own by me

+There are some scripts / source codes not own by me.<br>
+Thanks for the resource so I could compile my code and run on my machine.

+- linkscript (public domain)
+    - A linker script written by Jeff Frohwein
+- crt0.s (public domain)
+    - A startup routine written by Jeff Frohwein